-Work is currently taking place on Seventh Avenue between Eighth Street and Sixth Street.
+Work is currently taking place on Tenth Street between Tenth Avenue and Fifth Avenue

 Due to the nature of the work, there will be some minor interruptions.
 The contractor will be blocking off a section of the street with yellow caution tape and signs.
 We ask that residents and visitors not park in these areas.

 Residents of affected households and businesses will be notified at least 24 hours in advance of these interruptions.
 Access to some driveways and street parking will be impacted due to the nature of the work.
 Contractors will have steel plates on site to span a trench if access is urgent during the day.
 The trenches will be backfilled on a daily basis.
 We will endeavor to minimize disruption as much as possible.
 However, as with a project of this nature, some disruption is inevitable.
 If special consideration is required, please contact the City’s project manager.

 As part of the water main replacement project, you may notice your water is cloudy or murky.
 This is caused by minerals, sediment, rust or air bubbles that accumulates in the water mains.
 When the water from your tap is cloudy or murky, this indicates a disturbance in the water main that stirs up these deposits.
 Usually, the water will clear on its own within a few hours.
 The most common reason for residential cloudy or murky water is from recently replaced water pipes, water main flushing and hydrant servicing.

 Change in water properties (i.e. colour, smell, etc.) happens because rust becomes dislodged from the water pipes and finds its way into your home water supply.
 The pressure in the pipes change during repairs.
 If there’s a drop in water pressure or when the water is switched off and back on again.